Featured image by cottonbro, Pexels.com

 - Assertiveness and self-development classes

 - Joining a self-help group such as the Dyspraxia Foundation Adult Support Group.

-- Relaxation techniques such as yoga or the Alexander Technique, which teaches posture and movement to adults with dyspraxia.
+- Relaxation techniques such as yoga, meditation or the Alexander Technique, which teaches posture and movement to adults with dyspraxia.

 - Recreational activities such as the gym, computer games, bowling, swimming, rock climbing, aqua aerobics and walking